 - Improved Security: It mandates a strong security architecture.
 It does not require rpc.statd or lockd.
-As a result, it only uses port 2049. - Improved Reliability: Uses TCP by default. - Improved Performance: It uses Multi-Component Messages, which reduce network traffic.
-It is capable of using a 32KB page size, compared to the default, 1024 bytes. - Use of Read/Write Delegations.
+As a result, it only uses port 2049. - Improved Reliability: Uses TCP by default. - Improved Performance: It uses Multi-Component Messages, which reduce

+• Use of Read/Write Delegations.